Product Liability Court Cases: What You Need to Know

 This type of liability arises when a product doesn’t come with adequate instructions or warnings.
 For instance, if a medication has a known side effect but the manufacturer doesn’t include that information in the packaging, they could be held liable for any harm caused by that omission.
 In court, these cases hinge on whether the average consumer would be able to foresee the risk without the warning.

-See also Liability and Negligence: Understanding the Legal Concepts
+See also Negligence and Product Liability: Understanding the Legal Implications

 Famous Product Liability Court Cases